 Consider the list you would have for moving to another state or province in your own country, then double it.
 If you’re a couple and one of you is more organized than the other, designate that person as the checklist maker and paper gatherer.
 Otherwise, you may never get on that plane.

 Here are the broad categories of steps you’ll need to take to prepare before you move abroad.

 Mail When You Live Abroad

 Yes, we can do most of what we need to do online, like paying credit card bills, getting back statements, and even paying quarterly taxes if you’re a self-employed American.
-You’ll almost surely still need to maintain an address in your own country though, both to have a place for lingering mail to go and to maintain accounts with your financial institutions.
+You’ll almost surely still need to maintain a permanent address in your own country though, both to have a place for lingering mail to go and to maintain accounts with your financial institutions.
 You can have a mail address that forwards to you overseas, but a more practical approach is to use a relative’s address so they can alert you when something fishy or urgent comes in.